Freshman Andrew Havill finished tied for seventh individually at 6-under par for the tournament

 Mayer has brought the Hoosiers into the Big Ten spotlight as the conference has emerged as one of the best in the nation.
 A big asset in Mayer returning the program to prominence has been his strong recruiting classes.

 Mayer has brought in three of the top four IU golfers of all-time in terms of lowest career stroke average.
 The top three single-season averages also belong to Mayer recruits.
-A pair of All-Americans and Big Ten Champions in Campillo and Overton came to Bloomington in the Mayer Era, as well as three more All-Big Ten selections in Brandon, Martin and Peters.
+A pair of All-Americans and Big Ten Champions in Campillo and Overton came to Bloomington in the Mayer Era.

 Before Mayer embarked upon his coaching career, he worked as the sports editor for the North Vernon Plain Dealer and Sun as well as a sports writer and columnist for the Bedford Times Mail.
 Mayer also has held the position of Golf Course Manager and Superintendent at Muscatuck Country Club located in North Vernon, Ind.